johnwhitington/cpdf-source/cpdf.1.md

 may be used.
 For example:

 ```
 %Page          Page number in arabic notation (1, 2, 3. . . )
 %PageDiv2      Page number in arabic notation divided by two
 %roman         Page number in lower-case roman notation (i, ii, iii. . . )
 %Roman         Page number in upper-case roman notation (I, II, III. . . )
 %EndPage       Last page of document in arabic notation
 %Label         The page label of the page
 %EndLabel      The page label of the last page
 %filename      The full file name of the input document
 %URL[text|URL] Add text, which links to URL (does not work for diagonal text)
 %Bookmark<n>   Bookmark text at level n (0, 1, 2, 3, 4)
-%Bates bates number
+%Bates         Bates number
 ```

 And date and time formats: